timschreiber/timschreiber.github.com/_posts/2017-05-13-demo-track-sampler.md

 date: 2017-05-13
 layout: post3
 comments: true
-description: "One of my earlist bucket list items is to release an album.
-I'm checking that one off my list.
-Have a listen to the first five demo tracks!"
+description: "One of my hobbies since childhood has been songwriting, and one of my earliest bucket list items is to release an album."
 image: "ts-ep-cover-1.jpg"
 color: "#FEAD8F"
 featured: 0